RhetTbull/osxphotos/README.md

                                 padded)
 {place.name}                    Place name from the photo's reverse
-                                geolocation data, as displayed in Photos {place.name.country}            Country name from the photo's reverse geolocation data {place.name.state_province}     State or province name from the photo's
+                                geolocation data, as displayed in Photos {place.country_code}            The ISO country code from the photo's reverse geolocation data {place.name.country}            Country name from the photo's reverse geolocation data {place.name.state_province}     State or province name from the photo's